 The regenerative farmers, urban growers, sustainable fishers and grain rebels featured in We Feed the UK are at the root of our future resilience.

-If you’re feeling inspired by these custodians of land, sea, soil and seed, and are wondering what you can do to support them, below are some resources to help you find your role in the movement, whether you’re a farmer, fisher or a citizen.
+If you’re feeling inspired by these custodians of land, sea, soil and seed, and are wondering what you can do to support them, below are some resources to help you find your role in the movement, whether you’re a farmer, fisher or a sustainable food eater.

 Our regional events are the perfect place to inherit knowledge, impart wisdom, and build connections that will power our collective transition towards agroecological farming.

 You can also choose to support The Gaia Foundation, helping us to champion Earth’s best custodians, from the UK to the Amazon, Arctic, and Africa.
-Thanks for considering a donation.
+Thank you for considering a donation.

-Shop: The Nature Friendly Farming Network have created a brilliant guide to how to shop to support regenerative farming and farmers.
+Shop: The Nature Friendly Farming Network has created a brilliant guide on how to shop sustainable food to support regenerative farmers.

 Support:

-Buying local and seasonal produce is a great place to start, but you can also add your voice to the chorus of support for nature friendly farming online (including sharing stories from We Feed The UK!).
+Buying local and seasonal produce is a great place to start, but you can also add your voice to the chorus of support for nature-friendly farming online (including sharing stories of sustainable food and farming from We Feed The UK!).

 We need to promote policy change that connects food with farming, the environment, local economy and health.
-The Land Workers’ Alliance supports a model of change based in grassroots organising and social movements as drivers of social and political transformation.
+The Land Workers’ Alliance supports a model of change based on grassroots organising and social movements as drivers of social and political transformation.
 Since leaving the EU, the UK has embarked on a period of unparalleled legislative change, and changes to agricultural law and policy have been no exception.
-The LWA believe that voices of small scale agroecological farmers and consumers should influence this transition, and they are active in lobbying and policy work across England, Wales and Scotland.
+The LWA believe that the voices of small-scale agroecological farmers and sustainable food consumers should influence this transition, and they are active in lobbying and policy work across England, Wales and Scotland.

 Other ways to get involved…